ssun6/plotmicrobiome/README.md

 taxa_table=format_pathway(taxa_file = "./data-raw/humann2_pathway.txt",sep="\t")
 ```

-### Metadata input
+## Metadata input
 Metadata should include sample IDs that are consistent with Data input files and variables for testing.
+Please specify the column of sample IDs.
+Shared samples between count table and metadata will be used for downstream analysis.

 **App example:**
 ![alt text](https://github.com/ssun6/plotmicrobiome/blob/main/pics/2.meta.png)